khachoang1412/khachoang1412.github.io/_pages/about.md

 ---
 # News
+* 11/2024: I received the 2024 **Golden Globe Science and Technology Award** in Vietnam.
+The Vietnam Ministry of Science and Technology and the Vietnam Youth Union present this annual award to ten selected under-35 Vietnamese scientists.
 * 09/2024: **I joined Linköping University as an assistant professor.**
 * 05/2024: Our paper [Secure Aggregation is Not Private Against Membership Inference Attacks](https://arxiv.org/pdf/2403.17775) is accepted to the European Conference on Machine Learning.
 * 04/2024: I visited Prof. Petar Popovski at Aalborg University, Denmark.
 Lots of fruitful discussion!